What is Amazon Vendor Central?

 |No connection with the end customer||More logistics responsibility (shipping, returns, messaging)|

 |Responsibility for always meeting demands||Higher margins on sales|

 |Lower margins on sales||Quick payment terms|

 Amazon Vendor Central is the platform manufacturers and distributors utilize.
 Vendor Central is an invite-only program for businesses selling their products to Amazon.
 When you sell with a Vendor Central account, you act as a supplier, selling bulk to Amazon.
 In other words, you sell directly to Amazon vs. selling to consumers.
 Similarly, items on Amazon for sale by Vendor Central partners usually include a description: “Ships from and sold by Amazon.”

 As a Vendor Central seller, you submit your product listings and wholesale prices to Amazon, and then they send you a purchase order for the products they want to sell.
 Amazon might purchase several units or even hundreds at a given time.
 With Vendor Central, you no longer have to worry about selling to consumers, fulfilling orders, or dealing with aftercare.
 Amazon is the retailer, so all that is down to them.

 Can I have both a Vendor and Seller Central Account?
 Yes!

 YES!
 However, we don’t recommend that you offer the same products through both programs.
-If you choose to participate in both, use Seller Central to launch new products.
+If you participate in both, use Seller Central to launch new products.
 Doing this will allow you to control pricing, request feedback, and market your products.
 This is where Seller Central would do well again if you have seasonal items.
-In comparison, for items that sell year-round, Vendor Central is the best option for you.
+In comparison, for things that sell year-round, Vendor Central is the best option for you.
 Vendor Central is great for higher-end and more pricey products.
 Why?
 Amazon asks for lower costs, making it hard to make a profit.
 So if you have cheaper/more affordable products, Seller Central is the program for you.

 How to be invited as a vendor.